zerothi/sisl/README.md

     import sisl
     fxyz = sisl.get_sile('file.xyz')

-which returns an `XYZSile` file object that enables reading the geometry in `file.xyz`.
+which returns an `xyzSile` file object that enables reading the geometry in `file.xyz`.
 Subsequently you may read the geometry and obtain a geometry object using